urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Characteristics**
  -**a** shall be an object or pointer to an extensible declared type,
         or unlimited polymorphic.
-If it is a polymorphic pointer, it shall not have an undeﬁned association status.
+If it is a polymorphic pointer, it shall not have an undefined association status.
  -**mole** shall be an object or pointer to an extensible declared type
            or unlimited polymorphic.
-If it is a polymorphic pointer, it shall not have an undeﬁned association status.
+If it is a polymorphic pointer, it shall not have an undefined association status.
  - the result is a scalar default logical type.

 ### **Description**